 Get a sound meter app on your smartphone to find out how loud it is in normal traffic.
 (Never use your phone while driving.
 Ask a passenger to help.)

 Keep the windows up in heavy, moving traffic to avoid prolonged exposure to sound over 100 decibels.
 Remember, 15 minutes is all it takes to damage your ears when the noise is that loud.

 Never try to drown out noise with music.
 It’s much louder than you think.
 Wearing headphones or earbuds while driving isn’t just dangerous for you, passengers and other drivers.
-It also amplifies the damage caused by trying to keep out do the noise with your volume dial.
+It also amplifies the damage caused by drowning out the noise with music by turning it up.

 Get your hearing tested.
 If you’ve been driving with the windows down for most of your life, you’ve been very slowly giving yourself hearing loss.
 Sometimes it’s so gradual that we either don’t realize it or want to admit it.

 It’s better to know where you stand.
 Talk to a hearing specialist about solutions to improve your hearing.